Tomasz-Kluczkowski/Bnice/README.md

 ## What is this application about?

 In this project I am aiming at converting a wallchart where we record our kid's good and bad behaviour into a web app.
+The main idea is for your kid to collect points and get stars as a reward.
+You decide what they get for a star :).

 ## What tech is used?

-The app is written using python / Django and a few helpful libraries:
+The app is written using **python / Django** and a few helpful libraries:
 - bootstrap
 - django-bootstrap4 (excellent way of making forms look good, it's a godsend, check it out at: <https://github.com/zostera/django-bootstrap4>)
-- django-static-recompiler (way to use scss without any watchers and other complications, big thx to this project: <https://github.com/andreyfedoseev/django-static-precompiler>).
+- django-static-precompiler (way to use scss without any watchers and other complications, big thx to this project: <https://github.com/andreyfedoseev/django-static-precompiler>).

 ## How to use the app?